apache/accumulo-website/_docs-4/getting-started/features.md

 TinyLfuBlockCacheManager) that construct on-heap block caches.
 Users can provide alternate BlockCacheManager implementations using the property `tserver.cache.manager.class`.

+### On-Demand Tablet Unloader

+Tablets that have their availability set to on-demand can be unhosted.
+Accumulo has a default implementation that unloads idle tablets after a configurable amount of time.

 ## General Administration

 ### Monitor page

 The [Accumulo Monitor][monitor] provides basic information about the system health and performance.
-It displays table sizes, ingest and query statistics, server load, and last-update information.
-It also allows the user to view recent diagnostic logs and traces.
+It displays information about the server processes, table sizes, ingest, query and compaction statistics, FaTE and recovery information, and last-update information.

 <a class="p-3 border rounded d-block" href="/images/accumulo-monitor-1.png">
 <img src="/images/accumulo-monitor-1.png" class="img-fluid rounded" alt="monitor overview"/>